Watch Alanis Morissette, Dave Matthews, Counting Crows and All Your ’90s Favorites at Woodstock ’99

 More than two decades ago this week, disaster struck Rome, New York.

 That’s not the most enticing introduction to a music festival retrospective, but this wasn’t an ordinary event.
 Hundreds of thousands of music fans (estimates range from 200,000 to 400,000) flocked to the dusty fields of Rome for the 30th anniversary of the original Woodstock.
 But the name is where the similarities between the two begin and end: Woodstock ‘99 is remembered as a catastrophe.
 Riots, violence, fires, mudslides, sexual assault and all manner of chaoses plagued the three-day event, so much so that most who were in attendance look back with more chagrin than nostalgia.
-It’s no wonder Woodstock 50 can’t get its act together—it’s a cursed event now.
+It’s no wonder Woodstock 50 could never get its act together.